mawrkus/pull-request-review-guide/README.md

 > Jamie
 > Do you know why?

-Missing: Ask - Explain Why - Suggest

 ### 5

 > Evan:
 > Do you want to keep this line?

-Missing: Explain Why - Suggest

 ### 6

 > Alan:
-> It's not consistent this tracking, because it directly depends on provided options.
+> It's not consistent this tracking, because it directly depends on the the provided options.
 >
 > Billy:
 > Ok, what do you suggest we should do instead?

-Missing: Explain Why - Suggest

 ## 📔 Profiles